Midsummer Storms: Scott Depot, West Virginia - July 9, 2003 - 6:30PM

 During the hour-long course of the storms, I witnessed at least 10 to 15 direct hits to the WCHS TV tower on Coal Mountain - two of which were captured on camera.
 The frequency and intensity of strikes to the tower, some occurring as often as every 10 seconds, was an amazing sight while driving south on Poplar Fork Road.
 Unfortunately the trees, hills and curvy road kept the dashcam from capturing any of the tower strikes while driving.
 At the same time, numerous intense cloud-to-ground strikes also hammered the surrounding mountains.

-I suffered a flat tire on Poplar Fork Road after running over a yet to be determined sharp object, which makes the third flat tire during a storm chase in 2 years.
+I suffered a flat tire on Poplar Fork Road after running over a yet to be determined sharp object, which makes the third flat tire during a storm expedition in 2 years.

 Video grabs from the July 9, 2003 storms in Putnam County: